-Many students turn to online charter schools because of the flexibility those programs offer.
+Many students turn to alternative methods of education because of the flexibility those programs offer.

 Just like adults need breaks from work and traditional schools offer lunch and nutrition breaks, online students need to create intentional moments to relax and reboot throughout the day.
 Studies have shown that taking breaks can actually help students become more positive, productive, and successful.